The backpacking world has its share of hotly debated topics. A noteworthy example is the quintessential question of tarp vs tent shelter.

 If you’ve ever been frustrated by a lack of good tent camping sites, tarps make that problem nonexistent.

-They’re great for when the campground is extra full, when campsites are considered prime real estate.
+They’re great for when the campground is extra full, and campsites are considered prime real estate.

 Not only that, tarps bring a high level of modularity and customization.
 You can configure them in a lot of different ways.